-For the ninth season, a familiar face will lead the Wolves on the diamond as veteran Skip Fite returns for his 10th season in Carrollton as UWG’s head baseball coach.
+For the tenth season, a familiar face will lead the Wolves on the diamond as veteran Skip Fite returns for a new season in Carrollton as UWG’s head baseball coach.

 In nine seasons prior, Fite has compiled a record of 226-225 at West Georgia and picked up his 900th career NCAA victory during a 13-0 run to open the 2018 season.
 Fite has a career record of 926-936-1 in 38 years as a head coach.

 Fite’s best season at West Georgia came in 2016 as the Wolves finished that season with a 42-16 record and a trip to the NCAA South Regional in Tampa, Florida.
 In what was the Wolves’ first NCAA postseason appearance since 1998 the Wolves went 3-2 and were on of the final three teams standing.

 In the 2018 campaign, Fite's squad finished with a 32-18 record, reaching the Gulf South Conference tournament.
 Cade Marlowe and Price Peters were each named All-Gulf South Conference and All-Region during the postseason, and Brian Dansereau was named to the GSC All-Tournament team.